DavidRoys/noob/README.md

 ### Folder Choice

-To provide a menu of project types, simply create a folderChoice element in your .noob\settings.json file as an array of objects where the first element is the menu text the user will select from and the second element is the folder name.
+To provide a menu of project types, simply create a folderChoice element in your .noob\settings.json file as an array of objects where the first element is the label the, the second element is the description and the thrid element is the folder name.

 ```
 {